 Read More: Papers are forthcoming from this research.

-Where is she now?
-She completed a PhD, University of Maine, in 2011; a Teaching Post-Doc at Villanova University, was Post-doctoral Research Fellow in the University of Alberta's Department of Renewable Resources.
-She is now an Assistant Professor of Environmental Studies, St. Michael's College, Colchester, VT More Info
+Where are they now?
+They completed a PhD, University of Maine, in 2011; a Teaching Post-Doc at Villanova University, was Post-doctoral Research Fellow in the University of Alberta's Department of Renewable Resources.
+They now works in resource conservation outreach for Metro, Portland, OR.

 Return to top

 Byung Bae "BB" Park.
 PhD, 2006

 Fine root dynamics and tissue chemistry across a calcium gradient in temperate hardwood and softwood forest ecosystems.

 The effect of nutrient availability on the chemistry of fine roots and root turnover is important to terrestrial carbon and nutrient cycling, but it is poorly understood.
 Differences in sensitivity to soil fertility across tree species and developmental stage may influence forest response to environmental change, but these rarely have been compared in the field.

 I estimated fine root biomass (FRB), fine root production, and nutrient turnover by coring and minirhizotron technique and aboveground production by allometric equations of hardwoods and softwoods at three Ca gradient sites: Sleepers River, VT; Hubbard Brook, NH; and Cone Pond, NH.
 I also measured annual growth rates and tissue chemical concentrations among species and growth stages in two contrasting base cation sites at Huntington Forest, NY.